etomiuk/Zettelkasten/README.md

 3. Are my entries too long?
 I was reading the document on MyCourses about the Zettel and the examples you provide at the bottom and they are significanty shorter, and I'm afraid mine are way too wordy...
 What's your impression on this?
 4. This is more of a design question, but thoughts on a "next page" button at the bottom of each page to direct a reader to the next page to read?
 Or is this sort of "linear" reading bad for the Zettel?
 I guess I organized the order of my topics in the navbar according to a natural order that would make sense to read for someone beginning to compose, but because of the connections made to other pages, it sort of disrupts this order.
 Another alternative can be a "related topics" section linking to similar topics to push those connections...I hope this makes sense!
 ## Week 11
+### November 30
+- Delete Humanism page and move content to Motivation
+### November 28
+- Font change on home page
+- Clean up Cognitivism page
+- Clean up Social Cognitivism page
+  - Made Social Cognitivism a subpage of Cognitivism
+  - Reduced content and moved some to Experiences
+- Clean up + expand on Constructivism
 ### November 26
 - Clean up Learning page
 - Clean up Behaviourism page